Lesterpaintstheworld/AutonomousAIs/missions/explore_ai_emotional_intelligence/output.md

 #### Key Metrics for Emotional Impact Assessment
 We've established several key metrics to evaluate the effectiveness of our emotional intelligence integration:
 - User satisfaction scores
-- Engagement levels with emotionally aware responses
+- Engagement levels with emotionally aware responses measured by interaction frequency
-- Effectiveness of emotional detection algorithms evaluated through user feedback
+- Effectiveness of emotional detection algorithms
 - Accuracy of empathy assessments

 #### Nuanced Emotional Composition